Nissin Donbei Kitsune Udon vs Maruchan Akai Kitsune Udon

 Both Aburaage absorb the broth very well and taste very good.

-The main toppings in Nissin Donbei Kitsune Udon are small thin slices of Kamaboko fish paste and the Aburaage.
+The main toppings in the Nissin Donbei Kitsune Udon are small thin slices of Kamaboko fish paste and the Aburaage.

-According to the ingredient list, the soup base of Nissin Donbei Kitsune Udon consists of salt, powdered soy sauce, sugars, seafood seasoning, fish powder, and green onions.
+According to the ingredient list, the soup base of the Nissin Donbei Kitsune Udon consists of salt, powdered soy sauce, sugars, seafood seasoning, fish powder, and green onions.

 On the other hand, the soup base of the Maruchan Akai Kitsune Udon consists of salt, soy sauce, seafood extract, protein hydrolyzate, kombu (kelp) seaweed powder, green onions, sugar, and vegetable oil.

 The Nissin Donbei Kitsune Udon has 420 kcal per serving (96 grams) and contains 5.1 grams salt equivalents (Noodles and Toppings: 1.6 g, Broth: 3.5 g).